SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">

 Each building block is designed around individual standard CMOS chips and their particular functions under sonic considerations.
 The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and alternative external wirings.
 The modules can be easily extended and interconnected.
 This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at appropriate input points.
-It simplifies prototyping and makes customized configurations highly flexible. unconventional circuits for sound with CMOS chips can be found in internet forums or DIY pages.
+It simplifies prototyping and makes customized configurations highly flexible.
+Unconventional circuits for sound with CMOS chips can be found in internet forums or DIY pages.
 These circuits can be the basis.

 <img src="https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">